tenzohulak/freezeAuthorityOption/README.md

-# freezeAuthorityOption
+#Freeze Authority Option Checker
-This project focuses on retrieving Solana token information and simplifying the process of checking whether a Solana token's freezeAuthorityOption is true or false.
+This repository provides a straightforward solution for querying Solana token information and determining whether the freezeAuthorityOption is true or false.
+If you're working with Solana tokens and need an easy way to check their freezing options, this tool is designed for you.